-The Right to Run is for public sector staff thinking about taking up the opportunities being offered them to provide services themselves, independently of the public sector, by setting up a social enterprise.
-It aims to be of use to staff in Local Authorities, NHS Trusts and other public bodies; from frontline clinicians and corporate services professionals through to senior managers, board and council members.
+For public sector staff thinking about taking up the opportunities being offered them to provide services themselves, independently of the public sector, by setting up a social enterprise.
+Aims to be of use to staff in Local Authorities, NHS Trusts and other public bodies; from frontline clinicians and corporate services professionals through to senior managers, board and council members.

-Spin Out, Step Up: A report on the finance challenge for health & social care spin outs the aim of this report is to increase understanding of the finance needs of the health and social care spin-out social enterprises; and to prompt the development of appropriate investment solutions to address those needs.
-Published June 2013.
+Aims to increase understanding of the finance needs of the health and social care spin-out social enterprises; and to prompt the development of appropriate investment solutions to address those needs.

 JOIN SOCIAL ENTERPRISE UK